About Language Pathways

 So, you’ve decided to study Japanese.
 Welcome!
 This will be one of the best things you’ve ever done, while also being one of the hardest.
 Japanese is a notoriously difficult language, but this guide will help you create a plan that keeps the language interesting while you progress through it.
 Most people who start Japanese never make it past the beginner phase, but with some time and dedication, you absolutely can do it!
 The beginner level will take you through the basic grammar and vocabulary of the Japanese language.
 By the end of the beginner level, you should be ready to comfortably move on to more interesting sources such as articles, TV shows, and podcasts.
 The beginner level will take most people 6 months to a year to complete, but you may do it faster or slower depending on how much time you study each day.
 Don’t rush the basics.
 Having a solid foundation will save you a lot of headaches down the road.
 Language learning takes a lot of time and patience, so don’t compare yourself to other people.
 The only journey that matters is your own.
 The road ahead is long, but you will have a lot of fun along the way!

-Now, before you can start studying Japanese there are a few things you’ll want to prepare ahead of time.
+Now, before you can start studying Japanese, there are a few things you’ll want to prepare ahead of time.
 The first thing you need to do is install a Japanese IME on your primary devices.
-An IME will allow you to type in Japanese which is critical for your Japanese learning.
+An IME will allow you to type in Japanese, which is critical for your Japanese learning.
 As a foreigner, there are very few circumstances where you’ll have to write Japanese by hand, but a lot of circumstances when you’ll need to type.
 I recommend focusing on learning how to type over learning how to write unless you enjoy writing by hand.

 Next, you’ll need to install Anki or another good SRS flashcard program.
 Anki is the gold standard when it comes to language-learning flashcard programs.
 It’s open source, highly customizable, and free on most platforms.
-It is widely used in the Japanese study community, and Anki even means memorize in Japanese.
+It is widely used in the Japanese language learning community, and Anki even means memorize in Japanese.

 Finally, the last thing you need to do is learn hiragana and katakana.
 Hiragana and katakana are the two syllabaries used to write Japanese.
 They are often called kana when referring to both.
 This can seem intimidating at first, but the readings are consistent, so it takes just a few days of practice to memorize them.
 It is important to learn kana before studying grammar and vocabulary because it will affect your ability to pronounce words.
-You will pronounce words significantly better if you can read, also if you want to achieve proficiency there is no way around it.
+You will pronounce words significantly better if you can read, also, if you want to achieve proficiency, there is no way around it.
 You need to be able to read.
 Learning hiragana is what got me hooked on the Japanese language.
-I loved the experience of being able to read something that was previously meaningless.
-Start by watching the video below from Japanese Pod 101 that walks you through all the characters and their readings.
-Below you will also find Anki flashcards for practicing the characters.
-I recommend having a piece of paper next to you where you can practice writing the characters.
-This will help with your memorization.
-For example, when the flashcard says “a” you will then write “あ” on your piece of paper.
-If a card asks you to type a character, then just type the character you see.
-For small characters, type L before the character to make it little.
-Don’t worry if there are a few characters you can’t remember, you’ll pick them up as you start to practice reading.
+I loved the experience of being able to read something that was previously meaningless!

 In textbook resources, you’ll find the Anki decks for the Genki textbook series.
 You’ll start by reading the lesson in the textbook before working your way through understanding the vocabulary and sentences in the deck.
 You can adjust how many new cards you study each day depending on the time available to you.
 You’re focus with these flashcards should be understanding the words and sentences.
 Don’t get too hung up on translating things directly.
 It’s OK if your translation doesn’t exactly match the one on the card.
 There are many different ways to say the same thing.
 The point of the English-to-Japanese cards is to get you thinking about how to use grammar patterns.
 If you’re stuck on a card, move on.
 It’s better to get more input than to obsess over details.
 You’ll pick up on these details over time.

-As you progress, you will notice more and more kanji in your lesson.
-I recommend starting kanji pretty early on.
-You don’t need to be able to write every kanji you come across, you just need to start building familiarity, so you can learn how to read them.
+As you progress, you will notice more and more kanji in your lessons.
+I recommend starting to learn kanji pretty early on.
+You don’t need to be able to write every kanji you come across, you just need to start building familiarity, so you know how to read them.
 The more kanji you see, the easier it will be to recognize the differences between them.
 As you learn new words, you should learn the kanji with them.
 This will make reading Japanese much easier.
 Do not try to memorize kanji and kanji readings by themselves.
 Lists of kanji can be very overwhelming, and trying to memorize them is a very inefficient use of time and will not make reading any easier.
 Kanji is best learned in context.
 Watch the videos linked below for more information on kanji, kanji radicals, and the most common beginner kanjis.

 As you study, you should also get regular exposure to Japanese through Japanese media.
 This will help you build familiarity with the language and allow you to begin picking out words you’ve learned.
 TV is a fantastic way for beginners to get input because it creates a fun positive environment for language learning and sets up the eventual goal of being able to watch shows you enjoy without subtitles.
 In the beginning, watch shows with English subtitles and focus on sounds of the language and recognizing words.
-Dramas are best as they use more language relevant to daily life, but any input is good!
+Dramas are best for learners as they use more language relevant to daily life, but any input is good!

 In regards to speaking, I don’t recommend speaking a lot at this level unless that is something you would really like to do.
 At this level, you should mostly be focused on listening.
 You can’t speak if you don’t understand.
 Instead, I would recommend shadowing and mimicking what you hear.
-All the Anki flashcards you study have audio and reading the study material out loud after hearing it spoken is a great way to get used to the sounds of a language.
+All the Anki flashcards you study have audio, and reading the study material out loud after hearing it spoken is a great way to get used to the sounds of a language.
 You can also record yourself and compare your pronunciation to the flashcard audio.
 In addition, you should familiarize yourself with Japanese pronunciation.
 You don’t need to go too much into the specifics until you are more familiar with the language.
 The video below is all you need to know for now.

 Once you have worked your way through the textbook and flashcards you’re ready to move on!
 You don’t have to know every single word and grammar pattern from the textbook and flashcards to move on.
 You’ll need to hear the grammar patterns and words you’ve learned a few times in context before they really sink in.
 Japanese grammar is also very different from English, so you’ll need a lot of input before you feel comfortable in the language.
 That’s normal.
 Often basic grammar is some of the most complex and can take a lot of time and repetition to learn.
 For example, は and が are the first particles you learn, but it takes years to really understand the difference between them.
 If you understand most of the sentences from Genki, then you understand about 1,500 words and you are ready to move on.